11 Accessing Data

 Analyzing Census Data

-Now we have the data we need to calculate the Asian population in each state as a percentage of the total.
-To do this, we add a few things to the code from the previous section:
+Now you have the data you need to calculate the Asian population in each state as a percentage of the total.
+There are just a few functions to add to the code from the previous section:

 arrange(NAME) %>%